angrybuddy/pacman/README.md

 # Fork

-This is a fork of the pac man replica,
-Now trying to run it into an android app
+This is a fork of the pac man replica, now trying to run it into an android app, does not work properly anyway

 # Pac-Man